Final Assignment - Applied Research Essay

 And he’s not wrong.
 Several of the responses you will see below highlight this concern.
 It’s something I’ve been cognizant of.
 Especially in regards to how much I share.
 I feel it does make some people uncomfortable.
 Uncomfortable in that they don’t always know how to respond to it.
 Uncomfortable because we live in a society where we often keep things bottled up, especially in regards to issues such as depression.
 In terms of my subverted selfie project, I’ve always felt it was very important to be honest about how I feel everyday, as so many people’s instagram feeds are focussed on presenting a perfectly curated life – like a set of daily vacation style photos, that ignore the struggles people experience everyday.
 But I’ve always asked myself if what I’m posting is being authentic to how I’m feeling in that moment.

-…you.
+Another friend was also very forthright with her response to my query.
+Specifically, she described my personality as being:…you.
 You are interesting, knowledgeable without being pompous and annoying.
 You are kind, at a moments notice you are ready to do a friend a favor.
 (Like picking me up from the ferry!) not just little things.
 You genuinely care about the folks around you.

 She also lovingly described some areas of weakness I could work on.
 Specifically, she said: